EON: A practical energy-preserving rough diffuse BRDF: Importance Sampling the EON Model

-A simple algorithm for uniform sampling this union of a half-circle and half-ellipse is given by Heitz \shortcite{Heitz2018GGX}, which we provide as GLSL code in Listing~\ref{listing:CLTC_importance_sampling}.
+A simple algorithm for uniform-sampling this union of a half-circle and half-ellipse is given by \citet{Heitz2018GGX}, which we provide as GLSL code in Listing~\ref{listing:CLTC_importance_sampling}.

-Plotting the maximum throughput weight shows that this method generates high outliers of throughput weight compared to uniform sampling, which will correspond to fireflies in the render.
-There is also a slight bias in the estimator, since there are directions where the LTC lobe is zero but the EON BRDF is non-zero.
-To prevent the variance spikes and bias, we finally combine the CLTC lobe sampling with a uniform hemispherical lobe via ``one-sample'' multiple importance sampling (MIS), producing the ``CLTC + uniform (MIS)'' variance curve in solid green Figure~\ref{fig:importance_sampling_variance}.
-The probability of selecting the uniform lobe as a function of roughness and $\theta_o$ was found via optimization.
-With MIS, the maximum throughput weight (middle panel) is smoothed and reduced, and the throughput weight itself (right panel) is debiased.
+The green dashed CLTC curves of variance and maximum throughput weight in Figure~\ref{fig:importance_sampling_variance} show that this method generates high outliers compared to uniform sampling, which will correspond to fireflies in the render.
+There is also a slight bias in the estimator as exhibited in the deviation of the mean throughput weight from 1, since there are directions where the LTC lobe is zero but the EON lobe is nonzero.

+To prevent the variance spikes and bias, we combine the CLTC lobe sampling with a uniform hemispherical lobe\footnote{This is a form of \emph{defensive importance sampling}~\cite{Owen2000}.} via \emph{one-sample} multiple importance sampling (MIS), producing the ``CLTC + uniform (MIS)'' variance curve in solid green in Figure~\ref{fig:importance_sampling_variance}.
+With MIS, the maximum throughput weight (center) is smoothed and reduced, and the throughput weight itself (right) is debiased.

-Listing~\ref{listing:EON_importance_sampling} gives the complete GLSL implementation (where \lstinline{r} is the roughness, and the \lstinline{u1}, \lstinline{u2} parameters are uniformly distributed random numbers in $[0,1]$).
-Compared to cosine-weighted sampling, the variance is similar at normal incidence, but improved by a factor of about 100 at grazing incidence.
+The probability of selecting the uniform lobe as a function of $\theta_o$ and roughness was found via optimization.
+In practice, we minimized the maximum throughput weight across $\mu = \cos\theta_o$ for $r = 1$, and then fit a polynomial function to the result.\footnote{Again using Mathematica's \lstinline{NonlinearModelFit}.} Finally, we augmented this with an additional $r^{0.1}$ term to smoothly transition to the Lambertian case as $r \rightarrow 0$.
+Listing~\ref{listing:EON_importance_sampling} gives the complete GLSL implementation.

-Figure~\ref{fig:importance_sampling_variance_versus_roughness} shows how the variance and maximum throughput weight of the algorithm of Listing~\ref{listing:EON_importance_sampling} vary as a function of the roughness parameter $r$, compared to regular cosine-weighted sampling.
+Figure~\ref{fig:importance_sampling_variance_versus_roughness} shows how the variance and maximum throughput weight of the algorithm of Listing~\ref{listing:EON_importance_sampling} vary as a function of the roughness parameter $r$, compared to regular cosine-weighted sampling (note that the throughput weight is $1$ at $r=0$ for both cosine-weighted and CLTC sampling).

 As $r \rightarrow 0$, both methods produce zero variance and throughput weight (since our algorithm reduces to cosine-weighted sampling in the zero roughness limit).
-At non-zero roughness, our method produces both variance and maximum throughput whose peaks are much lower than the grazing peaks for cosine-weighted sampling.
-Figure~\ref{fig:CLTC_sampling_renders} shows the variance reduction of CLTC sampling versus cosine sampling in renders at high bounce count and low sample-per-pixel count.
+At nonzero roughness, our method produces both variance and maximum throughput whose peaks are much lower than the grazing peaks for cosine-weighted sampling.